Garlic

 Additional Tips:

-• Garlic grows best in well-drained soil rich in organic matter, so consider adding compost to improve soil fertility and structure.
+• Garlic grows best in soil rich in organic matter—add compost before planting and between rows as a top-dress.

-• Ensure that garlic receives consistent moisture, especially during the bulbing phase, to prevent stress and promote even growth.
+• Ensure consistent moisture, especially during the bulbing phase, to prevent stress and promote even bulb development.

 Blog post on Natural Fertilizers